juangamella/icp/README.md

 # Invariant Causal Prediction (ICP) Algorithm for Causal Discovery

 This is a Python implementation of the Invariant Causal Prediction (ICP) algorithm from the 2016 paper [*"Causal inference using invariant prediction: identification and confidence intervals"*](https://rss.onlinelibrary.wiley.com/doi/pdfdirect/10.1111/rssb.12167) by Jonas Peters, Peter Bühlmann and Nicolai Meinshausen.
+At the point of writing, and to the best of my knowledge, the only other publicly available implementation of the algorithm is in the `R` package [`InvariantCausalPrediction`](https://cran.r-project.org/web/packages/InvariantCausalPrediction/index.html).

 ## Installation